lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 energy.
 Note that, except for trivial systems, minimization algorithms will find a local minimum rather than the global minimum.

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

 Run the minimization and observe that LAMMPS-GUI captures the output and updates the chart in real time.
 This run executes quickly (depending on your computer's capabilities), but LAMMPS-GUI may fail to capture some of the thermodynamic data.
-In that
-    case, use the ``Preferences`` dialog to reduce the data update interval and switch to single-threaded, unaccelerated execution in the ``Accelerators`` tab.
+In that case, use the ``Preferences`` dialog to reduce the data update interval and switch to single-threaded, unaccelerated execution in the ``Accelerators`` tab.
 You can repeat the run; each new attempt will start fresh, resetting the system and re-executing the script from the beginning.

 Run the minimization.
 The potential energy, :math:`U`, decreases from a positive value to a negative value